MarcusJellinghaus/mcp-config/README.md

 # MCP Config

-Configure MCP servers for Claude Desktop and VSCode with one command.
+Configure MCP servers for Claude Desktop, VSCode, and IntelliJ with one command.

 ## Quick Start